itsmestefanjay/subtraction-game/README.md

 - You start first
 - You are allowed to draw between 1 and 3 sticks
 - Then the computer does its move
-- If you draw the last stick you lose otherwise you win
+- If you draw the last stick you lose, otherwise you win

 ### How to play
 - start the application by either